What are California Breach of Contract Laws?

-If a person signs a contract while drunk or under the influence of drugs, can that contract be enforced?
+If a person forms (or signs) a contract while drunk or under the influence of drugs, can that contract be enforced?
 Courts are usually not very sympathetic to people who claim they were intoxicated when they signed a contract.
-Generally, a court will only allow the contract to be avoided if the other party to the contract knew about the intoxication and took advantage of the intoxicated person, or if the person was somehow involuntarily intoxicated, (e.g. someone spiked the punch).
+Generally, a court will only allow the contract to be voided if the other party to the contract knew of the intoxication and took advantage of the intoxicated person, or if the person was somehow involuntarily intoxicated, (e.g. someone spiked the punch).

-To claim the defense of duress, a party must show that assent or agreement to the contract was induced by a serious threat of unlawful or wrongful action, and that she had no reasonable alternative but to agree to the contract.
+To claim the defense of signing under duress, a party must show that assent or agreement to the contract was induced by a serious threat of unlawful or wrongful action.
+He or she must also show that they had no reasonable alternative but to agree to the contract.
 Blackmail is an example of duress.

 Undue influence is a type of improper persuasion that causes a person to enter an unfair transaction.
 Undue influence is often defined as unfair persuasion by a person who, because of his or her relation to the victim, is justifiably assumed by the victim to be one who will not act in a manner that is inconsistent with the victim’s welfare.

-If you engaged in a Los Angeles contract, whether implied, oral, or written, and the contract was breached, contact a Los Angeles labor attorney at our law firm today to set up a consultation.
-We help explain what parts of the contract are enforceable, how to prove a breach, and in what situations that you can make a claim.
-Our Los Angeles employment lawyer gives clients information about what to do if they have questions about their contracts and what constitutes a breach.
+If you signed or formed a contract in California, whether implied, oral or written, and the contract was breached, contact a Los Angeles breach of contract attorney at our law firm today to set up a consultation.
+We can help explain what parts of the contract are enforceable, how to prove a breach of contract and in what situations that you can make a claim for breach of contract damages.